Cresent City based Coast Guard cutter decommissioned after 23 years of service

 |Downloads:

-This work, Cresent City based Coast Guard cutter decommissioned after 23 years of service [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cresent City based Coast Guard cutter decommissioned after 23 years of service [Image 2 of 2], by PO2 Brandon Giles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT